-Diagnostic Radiography Professional Practice IIIB
+Diagnostic Radiography Professional Practice 3B

-This course allows students to refine their basic to high level professional skills, by participating in skill labs at university and by attending a professional placement at an accredited clinical centre.
+This course allows students to refine their basic to high level professional skills by participating in skill labs at university and by attending a professional placement at an accredited clinical centre.
 This professional placement will allow students to finalise their professional skills, complete program competency requirements, and become ready to begin clinical practice.
 The labs must be passed to be allowed to attend professional placement, and pass the course.
 Clinical placement occurs during Semester 2 for five weeks.

-1. observe and identify the role and function of medical radiation practitioners and health care team members in the delivery of health care
+1. Observe and identify the role and function of medical radiation practitioners and health care team members in the delivery of health care

-2. continue to apply and participate in MRS procedures at a level suitable to their current clinical experience
+2. Continue to apply and participate in MRS procedures at a level suitable to their current clinical experience

-3. continue to develop and demonstrate a professional attitude towards members of the public and other health care workers
+3. Continue to develop and demonstrate a professional attitude towards members of the public and other health care workers

-4. further develop clinical reasoning skills
+4. Further develop clinical reasoning skills

-5. further develop and apply communication skills with members of the public and other health care workers
+5. Further develop and apply communication skills with members of the public and other health care workers

-6. practice within an ethical and legal framework
+6. Practice within an ethical and legal framework

-7. evaluate and critique his or her role within and during the clinical practice according to the level of experience
+7. Evaluate and critique his or her role within and during the clinical practice according to the level of experience

-8. describe the current and future roles that may be required to practice within and reflect on the need for continual learning to improve clinical practice
+8. Describe the current and future roles that may be required to practice within and reflect on the need for continual learning to improve clinical practice

-9. summarise their clinical learning over the entire clinical program
+9. Summarise their clinical learning over the entire clinical program

 - Imaging of the soft-tissues of the neck

 - Peripheral Vascular